 Jumping here First Jump Course.

 In the past decade, hundreds of jumpers have participated in our ‘First Jump Course’ at Kjerag.
 During this time, we have developed one of the world’s best base courses for terminal jumping.
+The course is a short specific course focusing at big wall jumping from Kjerag, but we will also introduce the whole aspect of base jumping.
+To learn how to basejump from all kind of fixet objects is a long road, and the best way to learn is to hook up with other experienced jumpers that can mentor you further on the way.

 To participate in our ‘First Jump Course’ you must qualify by the rules we have for jumping at Kjerag, including having at least 250 skydives.
 Base-jumping is a dangerous sport and we won’t let anyone participate in our course unless they qualify.
 It is for your own safety that we adhere strictly to this policy.